Scott Elstermann counts himself lucky to be able to combine his passion and career.

 Another highlight of Scott’s career was in 2023, as one of two emerging choreographers selected to create a new production for the famed Venice Biennale.

-“Going to Venice for three months and working with eight incredible dancers from all over the world to create a piece called ‘Mosaic’ was another pinch me moment.
+“Going to Venice and working with eight incredible dancers from all over the world to create a piece called ‘Mosaic’ was another pinch me moment.

 “For them to see something in myself, this boy from Perth who didn't even know you could make dance a career is… I can't even think about it too long.
 It makes me a bit emotional.”